-Eyelid surgery, also called blepharoplasty, is a complex word for a minor cosmetic eyelid surgery designed to lift and tighten the upper and/or lower eyelid and improve the appearance of the eyes and face.
+Eyelid surgery, also called blepharoplasty, is a complex word for a minor cosmetic eyelid surgery designed to lift and tighten the upper and lower eyelid and improve the appearance of the eyes and face.

 Eyelid surgery is a great option for patients who want to eliminate excess, baggy skin in the upper and lower eyelids.
 The procedure can be done for purely cosmetic reasons or because the drooping upper eyelids are impairing your vision.
-Oftentimes, fat pads that have become more prominent can be removed or sculpted to provide a smooth transition from the lower lid to the adjacent cheek.

 Some patients need only upper or lower lid surgery, while others require both.
 On average, each procedure takes about an hour to complete – that is, an hour to correct and refine the upper lid and an additional hour for the lower.

 The amount of time off you’ll need depends on the kind of work you do.
 Patients who work in more sedentary roles, such as in an office setting, can usually return just a week after surgery.